September 6, 2019 Photography Essay Zofia Rydet Sergio Larraín Gary Winogrand August Sander Available Light Jenny Odell Adam Mazur Jacob Mikanowski

 And that observation seems true, as the complexities of Zofia Rydet’s story emerge from her career as photographer: Slowly climbing the rungs of the photographic society, she began organizing exhibitions, networking with other photographers, and gradually became an expert in how photographic projects are conceived and realized.
 Her own first book, ‘Little Man’, published in 1963, is testament to that—not only because it’s so mature, but also because it showcases such a fresh and unspoiled vision.

 Despite all her exposure to photography, Zofia Rydet somehow conserved the eyes of an amateur.
-I mean that in the best possible sense: She seemed genuinely interested in exploring new visual angles and pursuing new projects or new perspectives—a trait that would become apparent in her big project as well.
+I mean that in the best possible way: She seemed genuinely interested in exploring new visual angles and pursuing new projects or new perspectives—a trait that would become apparent in her big project as well.

 She coupled the curiosity with resolute perfectionism: In reports about her work, observers never fail to point out how much she sweated the details of each picture.
 At exhibitions of her work, she would rehang the prints herself if she didn’t like how they had been arranged.